Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 Taos’ Kachina Peak

 I have never had the chance to ski in Alaska, but there has been enough talk about Alyeska that it warranted a spot on my list.
 The only Alaskan resort on this list is not one to scoff at.
-Just looking at pictures and videos of Alyeska made me realize it needs to get some recognition.
+Looking at Alyeska’s pictures and videos made me realize it needs to get some recognition.
 The upper mountain is fully above treeline, making its terrain extremely playful.
-All of the hype has made Alyeska one of my top bucket list ski resorts.
+The hype has made Alyeska one of my top bucket list ski resorts.

 Honorable Mentions:

-These are mountains that I think have amazing big mountain terrain but I could not fit into my 11 resort list.
-Every list has resorts that are missed (I definitely missed some great ones).
+These are mountains that I think have amazing big mountain terrain, but I could not fit into my 11 resort list.
+Every list has missed resorts (I missed some great ones).
 These are my five honorable mentions:

 1. Mad River Glen, VT